 MBU Traditions

-MBU’s traditions celebrate our history and our students.
-They provide an opportunity to create lasting memories with classmates and to connect to our proud history.
+MBU’s traditions create lasting memories between students and connect them our proud history.
 The current campus community and generations of alumni come together to share experiences, have fun, and revel in our MBU traditions.

 Capstone Festival